 If you haven’t read How To Make A Simple Drum Pattern (Part 1) > Part 1

-In this tutorial, you will learn how to import high-quality samples you downloaded to make even a brighter and groovy drum patterns, and it doesn’t have to be the same samples am using.
+In this tutorial, you will learn how to import high-quality samples you downloaded to make even a brighter and groovy drum pattern, and it doesn’t have to be the same samples am using.
 It’s just a matter of personal preference which you choose.

 Tip: A high-quality sample will make your track sound professional.

 Are you set with that?
 If yes, then let’s begin.

 This should be listed in your program files, if you cannot find it, just use the search box to find the term “Fl Studio,” am currently using Windows, this is how I find my program:

 Or click here and find it with the search term “fl.”

 Once the fl studio session is open, you should see your channel racks, and your channel racks come with four default audio samples which are Kick, Hats, Claps, and Snare :

 I am going to remove all the default audio samples, double-click on one of the green highlighted vertical line to select all the audio samples at once.
 Use alt + del to delete all selected samples